tango-controls-hdbpp/libhdbpp-cassandra/README.md

 This release version of the library has made a few changes to standardize its use and deployment.
 * The build system has been moved to CMake.
 Details on building it using CMake are below.
-* The main tango.h include has been changed from `include <tango.h>` to `include <tango/tango.h>` and `include "LibHdb++.h"` to `include "libhdb++/LibHdb++.h"`.
-This reflects the standard install path of the headers and is more consistent with header include patterns.
-What this means for building the library is we no longer need to specify the tango/libhdbpp install paths if these have been installed in a standard way.
-If its installed non-standard, then standard CMake flags can used to specify the include and library location (See the [INSTALL.md](https://github.com/tango-controls-hdbpp/libhdbpp/blob/master/INSTALL.md))
+* The include file LibHdb++.h has changed from `include "LibHdb++.h"` to `include "libhdb++/LibHdb++.h"`.
+This reflects the standard install path of the headers.
+If building against [libhdbpp](https://github.com/tango-controls-hdbpp/libhdbpp) from a standard system install, then this change makes no difference.
+If libhdbpp is installed to a custom location, ensure you add the path to the CMAKE_INCLUDE_PATH.

 ## Documentation